igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 [console.log] Concat(0x000000000000000000000000, Extract(p__owners[0]_address_c7821fc_58()))
 ...
 ```
 So much better!
+The code below is now unlocked as Halmos can now see the scenario where `owner` is, for example **Alice** with address `0xcafe0003`.
 ### solver-timeout-branching halmos option
 Now let's move on to an important `--solver-timeout-branching` parameter of Halmos.
 If you examine several different logs with full traces of all paths that were made in different runs, you can see that they differ a lot.
 Halmos starts to run erratically, especially if the working machine is overloaded: entire functions have been ignored.
-This is a clear sign that the solver does not cope with branching.
-Simply put: every time Halmos encounters a branching statement (for example **if**), it runs a solver that determines whether the statement is **true** or **false**.
+This is a clear sign that the solver does not cope with **branching**.
+Simply put: every time Halmos encounters a branching statement (for example `if()`), it runs a solver that determines whether the statement is **true** or **false**.
 And, unfortunately, sometimes the solver cannot calculate it quickly (especially in such complex setups with an overloaded number of symbolic variables).
 Because of this, it does not fit into the timeout allocated to it, and branching does not occur in a correct way.

 The solution is actually quite simple, but expensive.
 We simply add another startup parameter:
 ```javascript